Veronchi/CV/cv.md

 ### About me:

 Junior Software Engineer with practical experience on front-end technologies.
-Solid knowledge of HTML/CSS, JavaScript.
-Experience working with React, Vue, NodeJS, Express, Sequelize.
-Use tools such as Git, WebPack, Babel, ESlint.
+Solid knowledge of HTML/CSS(SCSS/SASS), JavaScript.
+Experience working with React, Vue, NodeJS, Express, Sequelize, BEM.
+Use tools such as Git, WebPack, Babel, ESlint, Figma.
 Interpersonal communication and collaboration skills.

 ### Skills: